Home » Posts tagged 'University of California'

 Tag Archives: University of California

-From the street in front of my house I can see the encampment in People’s Park a block and a half away.
-The smoky haze does not hide a new red tent that appeared this morning, although the university campanile and its celebrity falcons are almost obscured behind the scrubby trees.
+Two years ago, I checked occasionally on the encampment in People’s Park just a block and a half from my house.
+A smoky haze almost hid the new red tent that appeared that morning, and the university campanile and its celebrity falcons were obscured behind the scrubby trees.
+Upwards of twenty tents were scattered through the park.

-Fifty years ago, two blocks of old houses like my own were demolished for student dorms that were never built.
+Fifty years ago, two blocks of old houses like mine were demolished for student dorms that were never built.
 In time the space became a parking lot, morphing into People’s Park, a famous forum for antiwar protests, drugs, and what remained of Sixties counterculture.
-Now the university hopes to build again on the site.
-Chancellor Carol Christ, a popular and trusted administrator, proposes dormitory towers, “supportive housing” for selected homeless, and recognition of the park’s significant past in the design of the project.
-University of California regents, park neighbors, and the advocates of a People’s Park historic district are weighing in, both in and out of court.
+Over time the park devolved into a homeless camp, whose few inhabitants had little energy for coherent political rebellion.

 The founding myth of the University of California describes eminent clergy shading their eyes as they gaze across the bay, quoting Bishop Berkeley: “Westward the course of empire….”
 More recently, the University has been described as a group of entrepreneurs seeking a parking place.

 In 1868, joking aside, the location of the new university campus vastly inflated the property values of four local investors.
 Francis Shattuck, William Hillegass, and their partners had divided a square mile of land just south of the projected campus, for which they had paid about $31 per acre.
-The loser in this deal was ultimately the holder of the Mexican land grant, Jose Domingo Peralta–not counting the few surviving natives, whose history is piously noted in historical plaques if not in property ownership records.
+The loser in this deal was ultimately the holder of the Mexican land grant, Jose Domingo Peralta–not counting the few surviving natives, whose history is piously noted in historical plaques and

 Meanwhile, our clapboard manse on Hillegass was continuing to increase in value as the Bay Area economy boomed.
 A century past the Gold Rush, there was the pulsating prosperity of Silicon Valley and its garage geniuses.
 And in California, especially, the rich grew richer, billion by billion, and the poor poorer, year by year, decade after decade.